nazlialdogan11/CSC8022-Human-Computer-Interaction/README.md

 # ℹ About the Human-Computer Interaction Report

-The Human-Computer Interaction Report aims to provide the
+The Human-Computer Interaction (HCI) Report serves to summarize key insights gained throughout the module.
+It also includes a usability evaluation, complemented by a detailed report on the testing process and its findings.

 # 🔖 Achievements